 The surname Kirington was first found in Cheshire at Carrington, a township and chapelry, in the parish of Bowdon, union of Altrincham, hundred of Bucklow.
 "The manor was held for more than three centuries by a family of the same name." " A moiety of the manor [at Ashton upon Mersey] was held for many generations by the Carringtons, and passed by a female heir of that family to the Booths."
 There are two other places named Carrington in Britain: in Lincolnshire which was "first recorded in 1812, and named after Robert Smith, Lord Carrington (1752-1838), who had lands there"; and in Nottinghamshire where "this village, which is of recent origin, consists partly of handsome villas, occupied by merchants and lace manufacturers, who have warehouses in Nottingham."
 Now part of Greater Manchester, Carrington dates back to the 12th century when it was first listed as Carrintona and possibly meant "estate associated with a man called Cara," from the Old English personal name + "-ing" + "tun."

 Early History of the Kirington family

-Another 231 words (16 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Kirington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Kirington research.
+Another 115 words (8 lines of text) covering the years 1180, 1219, 1294, 1296 and 1296 are included under the topic Early Kirington History in all our PDF Extended History products and printed products wherever possible.

 Kirington Spelling Variations